Thanks for visiting our website. We want to give you some free advice to achieve high building standards for your home.

 resistance they create and the hrv unit has to work harder.
 Never get terminals connected as seen on the photo.
 These kinks do lower the performance and increase the noise.

 to prevent the contamination of the system.
-There´s plenty of dust and dirt involved whilst your house is been built and you do not want to get contact between these particles and your air
+There´s plenty of dust and dirt involved whilst your house is been built and you do not want to have your mHRV system contaminated before you have your

-The extract side of your mHRV is running permanently in all of your wet rooms.
-It´s a fact that not only air will be extracted, because of a significant amount of
+The extract circuit of your mHRV is running permanently in all of your wet rooms.
+It´s a fact that not only air will be extracted, because of an existing amount of

 dirt and dust in the air.